nourkagha/agha.dev/content/posts/hosting-an-mta-sts-policy-using-hugo-and-netlify.md

 series = []
 +++

 An [MTA-STS](https://emailsecurity.blog/configuring-mta-sts-and-smtp-tls-rpt) (Mail Transfer Agent Strict Transport Security) policy is essential for securing your emails with both encryption and authentication.
 This helps prevent potential and malicious MITM (man-in-the-middle) attacks which involve interception and tampering during transit through SMTP (Simple Mail Transfer Protocol) used by mail providers.
-MTA-STS is a fairly new standard which has been adopted by [Google](https://security.googleblog.com/2019/04/gmail-making-email-more-secure-with-mta.html) for Gmail only a few years ago and makes email communication much more secure.
+MTA-STS is a fairly new standard which makes email communication much more secure, and has been adopted by [Google](https://security.googleblog.com/2019/04/gmail-making-email-more-secure-with-mta.html) a few years ago and [Microsoft](https://techcommunity.microsoft.com/t5/exchange-team-blog/introducing-mta-sts-for-exchange-online/ba-p/3106386) only a year ago.
 If you have and use your own domain for email, you will need to create, configure and publish your own MTA-STS policy.

 # Creating a policy